lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following interface models the heat transfer of a surface with the EnergyPlus thermal zone.
-This allows for example coupling of a radiant heating or cooling system that is modelled in Modelica to the EnergyPlus thermal zone model.
+This allows for example coupling of a radiant heating or cooling system that is modeled in Modelica to the EnergyPlus thermal zone model.
 Examples of such radiant systems include a floor slab with embedded pipes and a radiant cooling panel that is suspended from a ceiling.
 The partitioning is such that Modelica models the heat transfer between the surface and the device